psgonza/bynario_posts/2017-08-25-string-manipulation-exercise-perl-python-awk.markdown

 It was really simple and produced the expected result, but it was ridiculously slow. **RIDICULOUSLY**.
 Really, difficult to believe...

-So I decided to do something similar, but deal with the line split myself:
+So I decided to do something similar, but this time I dealt with the line split myself:

 ```
 import sys